ReflectCode/Library-Firebase/readme.md

 -----
 # ReflectCode Firebase Demo
-[**Firebase**](https://firebase.google.com/) Mobile backend as a service, provides an API to synchronizes application data across devices
+[**Firebase**](https://firebase.google.com/) mobile backend as a service, provides an API to synchronizes application data across devices

 ReflectCode supports porting of the basic functionality.

 With this demo project RC also added -
 1) Detailed report of poring
-2) Folder structure in Xcode
+2) Folder structure in generated Xcode project

 ## Firebase features supported